-I had a conversation with a woman the other day who said she learned German really quickly because she attended intensive language classes for six months.
+Erin had a conversation with a woman the other day who said she learned German really quickly because she attended intensive language classes for six months.
 All day, every weekday, for six months.
 Who has that kind of time?!
-I certainly don’t.
+Erin certainly doesn’t.
 And what if you can’t leave the house?
-I work, I have a child, I have an apartment that apparently doesn’t magically clean itself.
-Seriously though, don’t let these kinds of folks make you think you can’t learn a language, you can totally do this, at home.
+Or you work, have a child, and an apartment that apparently doesn’t magically clean itself.
+Seriously though, don’t let these kinds of folks make you think you can’t learn a language, you can totally do this, at home, and Erin explains why!

 Can you really learn a language at home?

 The number one way to learn a language at home is to take classes at an actual online language school like Lingoda.
 This is different than apps and software because you’re online live with a native speaking teacher with a small class of four or five people.
 There’s a set curriculum, and a clear path through the CEFR language levels (A1, A2, B1, etc) so you know where you’re at and can see the progress you’re making.
 The real benefit of taking Lingoda classes for me is the flexibility.
 I can take a class in the evening, or when my son is at school in the day.
 I can take two classes a week, or two classes a day if I want.
 It’s great.

 Skip the language apps